gkaf89/NCC-Trainings/docs/cuda/exercise-4.md

-In this example, we try shared memory matrix multiplication.
-This is achieved by blocking the global matrix into a small block matrix (tiled matrix) that can fit into the shared memory of the Nvidia GPU.
-Shared memory from the GPUs has good bandwidth within the GPUs compared to access to the global memory.
+In this tutorial, we will explore the concept of shared memory matrix multiplication.
+This technique involves partitioning the global matrix into smaller tiled matrices that are designed to fit into the shared memory of Nvidia GPUs.
+Utilizing shared memory is advantageous, as it offers significantly higher bandwidth compared to access to global memory, thereby enhancing performance in computational tasks.

 ![](../figures/memory-2.png){align=middle}

  - This is very similar to the previous example; however, we just need to allocate the small block matrix into shared memory.
- The below example shows the blocking size for `a' and `b` matrices, respectively, for global `A` and `B` matrices.
+ The example below shows the blocking size for `a` and `b` matrices, respectively, for global `A` and `B` matrices.
 ```
   // Shared memory allocation for the block matrix
   __shared__ int a_block[BLOCK_SIZE][BLOCK_SIZE];